AMacumber/D4G_BCGO_Engagement/Step_00_ReadMe.md

 # Project: **Engagement Journeys (June Refresh)**

 ## Description
-We will use Alluvial/Sankey diagrams to show how members engagement (visits per week) levels change over time.
+We used Sankey diagrams to show how members engagement (visits per week) levels change over time.
 These will be organised by two perspectives: a member's first five years and by age categories (Junior, Intermediate, Senior).

-The goal is to highlight 'groups of members' that would be of interest to the client.
-This interest could be due to the loss (or churn) of members or an increase in engagement levels.
+The first five years perspective showed that there was a group of Year01 members with limited engagement (< 1 visit per week) who had ideal engagement (>1 visit per week) in Year02.
+We can compare them to all other Year01 members with limited engagement.

+See other branches for age category perspectives and by different calendars (Fiscal, School, Summer).

 Other notable results would be a table showing the percent loss of members over time.